sdi2000150/Intro_to_Programming-2020/Assignment2-WAVProcessing/README.md

 # Assignment2-WAVProcessing
 Processing .wav files in low-level binary.

+Assignment presentation is provided in the "iphw2021_2.pdf" (in greek).

 Compile: gcc -o wavproc wavproc.c